 WHAT IS TA ON MACRO-FRAMEWORK DEVELOPMENT?

-FP.2.0 is an evolving practice.
-In catering to the growing demand for technical assistance on macro-frameworks, ICD is developing a flexible customizable toolkit.
-The FP2.0 consists of four pillars, considering the needs and capacities of countries: (i) an Excel-based spreadsheet version with integrated projec tion equations, (ii) a simple model with adaptive expectations, (iii) a semi-structural model, and (iv) a DSGE model (Figure 13).
+The project is an evolving practice, consisting of four pillars, considering the needs and capacities of countries: (i) an Excel-based spreadsheet version with integrated projection equations, (ii) a simple model with adaptive expectations, (iii) a semi-structural (trend-gap) model, and (iv) a dynamic stochastic general equilibrium (DSGE) model.
 Each of these approaches and models has its advantages and challenges.
-Excel-based spreadsheet versions can easily provide detail; semi-structural models strike a middle ground between flexibility and theoretical consistency and can thus help produce data-consistent forecasts and scenario analysis; DSGE models, with its richer economic structure including explicit consideration of supply and demand, have proven particularly useful for economic policy analysis.
+Excel-based spreadsheet versions can easily provide detail; semi-structural models strike a middle ground between flexibility and theoretical consistency and can thus help produce data-consistent forecasts and scenario analysis; DSGE models, with its richer economic structure have proven particularly useful for long-term economic policy analysis.

 TA projects in the area of macro-frameworks typically start with a scoping mission to take stock of the authorities’ current approach and institutional set-up, to discuss needs, possible solutions, and an indicative timetable.
 All projects are guided by a results-oriented logical framework that focusses on four areas: (i) building human capacity; (ii) developing, setting-up, and institutionalizing the tools; (iii) integrating the analysis in the policy process; and (iv) enhancing related external communication.
 High level of commitment and sufficient timeline for the core group of officials to work on macro-frameworks are crucial to ensure the success of TA projects in this area.